Opinion | What a scorching John Boehner book excerpt says about today’s GOP

 Even Senate Minority Leader Mitch McConnell (Ky.), the party’s leader in Congress and nobody’s idea of a telegenic presence, turned out to be an absolute dud as a legislator.
 After easily passing a tax cut for the wealthy and corporations (not exactly hard to do), he managed no further legislation of consequence.

 In many ways, you can draw a straight line between Newt Gingrich, the central Republican figure of the 1990s, through the tea party, then through Sarah Palin, then through Trump, and finally to the Jan.
 6th rioters and far-right extremists like Marjorie Taylor Greene (R-Ga.) and Lauren Boebert (R-Colo.).
-Boehner shows us how this really started to unravel.
+Boehner shows us how this through line really started to unravel.

 All those figures wanted to make politics as coarse and bitter as possible, and define Democrats as not just wrong but evil.
 The conflict between the right and the left, Gingrich once told a conservative audience, “has to be fought with a scale and a duration and a savagery that is only true of civil wars.”